LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 **Invariants**

-- The category data satisfies the category schema
+- The category data contains at least all the fields of the category schema
+- The category data is formatted according to the category fields
+- The order by designated timestamp needs to be preserved within source_system
 - Data is stored persistent for at least the entire runtime of the streaming pipeline
 - Provides at-least-once-delivery
 - Provides redelivery of data if lost or corrupted during transmission
+- Only connectors can store data in the buffer
-- Provides redelivery of data if the processor failed
+- Only processors can access data from the buffer

 ### Processor